OfficeMania/OfficeMania/README.md

 ```

 Welcome to the **OfficeMania** project!

-SCHICKER SCEENSHOT SOLL HIER HIN UND ALLES EIN WENIG AUFLOCKERN
 #
 ## Description

 OfficeMania is an interactive open-source meeting soloution made for you and your team!
-Talk to people just as in real life, hold private meetings with interactive elements and play some pong.
+Talk to people just as in real life, hold private meetings with interactive whiteboards or play some pong.
 Nearly everything is possible.

 In the following you can find a summary of all dependencies we used.